puppetlabs/iac/_posts/2020-09-18-docker-params-change-detection.md

 - remove the container: `docker rm servercore`
 - reapply the manifest detailed above: `puppet apply <manifest_file_name>`

 In conclusion in the puppetlabs/docker module versions <= 3.10.2 the parameter change is not detected.
 If we want to change some parameters for the same container, the puppet agent will not apply these changes for us until we delete the container manually.
-If we use the latest version(3.11.0) this problem is resolved.
-The parameter detection mechanism is implemented for the most important parameters such as image, volumes and ports, for the rest of the parameters new PRs are always welcomed.
+Using the latest versions(>=3.11.0) this problem is resolved by having the parameter detection mechanism implemented for the most important parameters such as image, volumes and ports.
 Also please take a look at the [sollution](https://github.com/puppetlabs/puppetlabs-docker/pull/648).

 Kind regards,